Pylons/venusian/docs/index.rst

 class decorator is executed at import time, you can defer the action until a separate "scan" phase.

 This library is most useful for framework authors.
+It is compatible with CPython versions 2.4, 2.5, 2.6, 2.7, and 3.2.
+It also is known to work on PyPy 1.5 and Jython 2.5.2.

 .. note::